greg-raven/grus/_posts/2019-03-12-thank-you-for-supporting-the-second-amendment.md

 ---
-title: 'Thank you for supporting the Second Amendment'
+title: "Thank you for supporting the Second Amendment"
 layout: post
 categories:
 - Letters